 Municipal Fire Fighting and Prevention Supervisors supervise fire fighters who control and extinguish municipal fires, protect life and property, and conduct rescue efforts.

-Firefighter Captains with little to no experience tend to make between $41790 and $55400 while the more experienced ones make over $92930 per year.
+Municipal Fire Fighting Supervisors with little to no experience tend to make between $42320 and $57940 while the more experienced ones can earn over $98970 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Firefighter Captain is to move to a higher paying state like NJ.
-Right now, the highest paying states for Firefighter Captains are NJ, CA, NY, IL and WA.
+One of the easiest ways to increase your salary as a Municipal Fire Fighting and Prevention Supervisor is to move to a higher paying state like CA. Right now, the highest paying states for Municipal Fire Fighting Supervisors are CA, NJ, NY, WA and NV.

-3 other factors that can increase your salary as A Firefighter Captain is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Municipal Fire Fighting and Prevention Supervisor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Firefighter Captains what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Municipal Fire Fighting Supervisors what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.